 Birmingham-Southern College, Concordia College, Faulkner University, Huntingdon College, Judson College, Miles College, Samford University, Spring Hill College, Stillman College, Talladega College, Tuskegee University, United States Sports Academy, and University of Mobile

-- The 2+2 program means you can complete your first 2 years at Northeast and transfer to Athens State to earn the last 2 years of your Bachelor's degree with a seamless transition.
+- The 2+2 program means you can complete your first two years at NACC and transfer to Athens State to earn the last two years of your Bachelor's degree with a seamless transition.

-- An Athens State Advisor is on campus Wednesday's and Thursday's from 9am-3:30pm to help you with your transfer questions in the Athens State University Center located in GYM 107.
+- An Athens State Advisor is on campus on Wednesdays and Thursdays from 9 am-3:30 pm to help you with your transfer questions in the Athens State University Center located in GYM 107.
 The Athens State University Advising Center at NACC can make transferring to Athens State an easy process.

 - Bryan College is a Christian, liberal arts school located in Dayton, Tennessee.
 The college offers courses completely online and onsite in Chattanooga, in a convenient 6 week format.

-- Through a recently signed articulation agreement, NACC students graduating with an Associate of Science (AS) or an Associate of Art (AA) in any discipline can now transfer credit earned from Northeast to Bryan College.
-This agreement ensures students that all the courses they take here will transfer to this out of state school.
+- NACC students graduating with an Associate in Science (AS) or an Associate in Art (AA) can now transfer credit earned from NACC to Bryan College by following the articulation agreement between the schools.

 - In addition, one full-tuition scholarship will be awarded each academic year to a NACC graduate completing an AA or AS degree with outstanding academic performance.
 This scholarship will include tuition for the core program courses and will not include fees, books, elective credits, or courses being repeated.

 - The UAH Pathways Program enables a more seamless transition from NACC to UAH.
-Student’s register for the program within their first year at NACC.
+Students register for the program within their first year at NACC.
 This program allows students to take 64 hours of general education courses at NACC, including the Charger Foundations and a set of courses that are unique to their major, but taught by NACC.
-For example, Engineering students can take EGR 101 at NACC and have it replace UAH’s MAE 100, EE 100, or CE 101.

-- Students in the Pathways Program can enroll in up to 12 hours of UAH coursework to be delivered on-site at NACC or via online education.
+- Students in the Pathways Program can enroll in up to 12 hours of UAH coursework to be delivered on-site (engineering classes only) at NACC, on UAH’s campus, or via online education.

 - If they maintain good standing, students will also receive a UAH tuition scholarship while in the Pathways Program.
 This scholarship will result in students paying tuition for UAH courses equivalent to the NACC tuition for each 3 credit hour course.
 This is a savings of approximately $812 per 3 hour course!